h4rdik1/h4rdik1/README.md

 I am currently a 4th year Computer Science Engineering <br>
 Student at SRM Institute of Science and Technology, KTR Chennai.
 <br>I have completed my Higher Secondary and Secondary School in
-<br>Jaipur, Rajasthan.
-I have experience with machine learning <br>
+<br>Panipat, Haryana.
+I have experience with front-end development <br>
-and data analysis, and I am currently learning programming and AI/ML.
+ and I am currently learning programming and Mern Stack.
 <br><br>
 <p>🤔 I’m currently open for a new job opportunity.</p>
 <p>📄 <a href="https://drive.google.com/file/d/1UZOc6iOXJC5H8GXxG67mv-QL7h7IV3fR/view?usp=drivesdk" target="_blank">This is MY RESUME</a></p>